A chance for better weather

 Lives In: Chevy Chase

-School: Rising junior at Bethesda-Chevy Chase High School
+School: Rising senior at Bethesda-Chevy Chase High School

 Favorite Place to Write: “I like to write in my room after I’ve cleaned it.
 I keep my window open and turn on the Christmas lights I have strung up.
 I find it to be very peaceful and easy to place myself wherever the story is set.”